reflux/refluxjs/README.md

 var statusUpdate = Reflux.createAction(options);
 ```

-An action is a [functor](http://en.wikipedia.org/wiki/Function_object) that can be invoked like any function.
+An action is a [function object](http://en.wikipedia.org/wiki/Function_object) that can be invoked like any function.

 ```javascript
 statusUpdate(data); // Invokes the action statusUpdate